globaleaks/whistleblowing-software/documentation/developer/ContinousIntegration.rst

 E2E Tests
 =========
-End2end tests are implemented by means of the Protractor Angular JS library.
+End to end tests are implemented by means of the Protractor Angular JS library.

 Tests can be runned manually by issuing: